MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_heap_flags.md

 Note that heaps with this flag might be a limited resource on some systems.

+### -field D3D12_HEAP_FLAG_CREATE_NOT_RESIDENT

+The heap is created in a non-resident state and must be made resident using [ID3D12Device::MakeResident](/windows/win32/api/d3d12/nf-d3d12-id3d12device-makeresident) or [ID3D12Device3::EnqueueMakeResident](/windows/win32/api/d3d12/nf-d3d12-id3d12device3-enqueuemakeresident).

+By default, the final step of heap creation is to make the heap resident, so this flag skips this step and allows the application to decide when to do so.

+### -field D3D12_HEAP_FLAG_CREATE_NOT_ZEROED

+Allows the OS to not zero the heap created.
+By default, committed resources and heaps are almost always zeroed upon creation.
+This flag allows this to be elided in some scenarios.
+However, it doesn't guarantee it.
+For example, memory coming from other processes still needs to be zeroed for data protection and process isolation.
+This can lower the overhead of creating the heap.

 ### -field D3D12_HEAP_FLAG_ALLOW_ALL_BUFFERS_AND_TEXTURES

 The heap is allowed to store all types of buffers and/or textures.
 This is an alias; for more details, see "Aliases" in the Remarks section.